 Members of DVBIC review post-deployment questionnaires, airevac manifests (lists), and screen service members at Troop Clinics to ensure each returning, injured service member are screened for TBI.
 Neurological and neuropsychological evaluations and cognitive rehabilitation are completed by DVBIC staff and BIRS providers at SAMMC.
 Referrals are also made to other appropriate specialty services.

 DVBIC SAMMC also provides TBI education services to service members, veterans, their families, health care professionals and supporters throughout Texas.
-The Regional Education Coordinator, Toni McCall, supports TBI educational initiatives by facilitating military medical training programs, conducting TBI awareness and prevention presentations, and disseminating TBI awareness education.
-She collaborates with local military institutions, such as Army Medical Department Center and School and Defense Medical Readiness Training Institute.
-She provides TBI clinical tools and arranges for subject matter experts to teach pre-deploying providers the essentials of TBI diagnosis and treatment, including the latest DoD instructions and clinical care standards for TBI management in deployed and non-deployed settings.
+The Regional Education Coordinator supports TBI educational initiatives by facilitating military medical training programs, conducting TBI awareness and prevention presentations, and disseminating TBI awareness education.
+The REC collaborates with local military institutions, provides TBI clinical tools, and arranges for subject matter experts to teach pre-deploying providers the essentials of TBI diagnosis and treatment, including the latest DoD instructions and clinical care standards for TBI management in deployed and non-deployed settings.
 The events supported are Joint Forces Combat Trauma Management Course, Combat Casualty Care Course, Expeditionary Medical Emergency Support provider course, Brigade Surgeon Course and Combat Operational Stress Control Training Course.
-McCall also presents monthly concussion awareness presentations to service members and SAMMC hospital staff in support of the Army’s mandated Warrior Concussion/Mild TBI Awareness Campaign.
+The REC also presents monthly concussion awareness presentations to service members and SAMMC hospital staff in support of the Army’s mandated Warrior Concussion/Mild TBI Awareness Campaign.

 Education outreach is conducted by hosting information booths at military medical conferences, Yellow Ribbon Reintegration events and community events, such as school resource fairs.
 These outreach efforts foster strong partnerships across military bases, veteran hospital systems and brain injury organizations across Texas.